5 FAVORITES: PICTURE PERFECT

 It’s Great to Hydrate

-To Use: Gently shake to infuse formula.
-After cleansing, sprinkle a small amount onto fingertips and press into skin.
-Follow with Genaissance de la Mer The Serum Essence and The Eye and Expression Cream.
+Usage: Shake gently to infuse formula.
+Sprinkle a small amount onto fingertips and gently press into cleansed face and neck.
+Follow with your Genaissance de la Mer treatments.

 Smooth skin reflects light evenly on camera, and Tony recommends that his clients “drink lots of water and just stay hydrated” before a photo shoot since he can see the difference in their face and in their skin.
 Topically, hydrators bind water to the skin and plump up fine lines to make it more even and luminous.
 La Mer’s Genaissance The Infused Lotion blends cream into a hydrating serum for a velvety texture that blurs the skin into instant photo-ready perfection while delivering long term improvements in skin texture and tone with antioxidant red algae and collagen stimulatory peptides.